gcallah/JohnGray/papers/callahan.md

 many others, acknowlegded that there are people who resist the pull of the *logos* and therefore are immune to rational argumentation as to what is truly good.
-Whether Berlin manages to avoid this question begging in his work is beyond the scope of this introduction, but at least we can say that Gray does not offer us any reason to think that he has.
+Whether Berlin manages to avoid this question begging in his work is beyond the scope of this introduction, but at least we can say that Gray does not offer us any reason to think that he has in this essay.

-In any case, it is clear that Gray *does* accept this conclusion of Berlin's, and, we suggest, that is extremely important in understanding his subsequent work. he goes on to say:
+In any case, it is clear that Gray *does* accept this conclusion of Berlin's, and, we suggest, that is extremely important in understanding his subsequent work.
+He goes on to say:

 "Berlin at the same time, cuts the ground from under those doctrinal or fundamentalist liberalisms — the liberalism of Nozick or Hayek no less than of Rawls or Ackerman — which suppose that the incommensurabilities of moral and political